jorgenbjerkesjo/Omnia-Foundation-Docs/sharepoint-provisioning/fields.rst

 =================================  =====================================================================================

-Field definitions can be referenced booth in list definitions and contentype definitions so they are defined using class level attribute decoration.
+Field definitions can be referenced both in list definitions and content type definitions, so they are defined using class level attribute decoration.
 Below is an example of how to define a basic NoteField using the NoteFieldAttribute

 .. code-block:: c#